» Home » HOT » Analytical Methods & Results

 To assist in the interpretation of the data, it can be displayed using the Hawaii Ocean Time-series Data Organization & Graphical System (HOT-DOGS©).

-Samples for elemental analyses of Particulate biogenic silica were collected into 4L polyethylene carboys; filtered through 47 mm polycarbonate filter holders; onto 47 mm polycarbonate, membrane filters; and placed into 50 ml polypropylene centrifuge tubes.
+Samples for elemental analyses of Particulate biogenic silica (PSi) were collected into 4L polyethylene carboys; filtered through 47 mm polycarbonate filter holders; onto 47 mm polycarbonate, membrane filters; and placed into 50 ml polypropylene centrifuge tubes.
 Time course subsamples (1.5, 3, 4.5, 6.5 and 24 hours) were measured colorimetrically to distinguish Lithogenic-Si from Biogenic-Si (DeMaster, 1981).
-The average precisions during 2006 determined from duplicate analyses are presented in the Table below.
+The average field variability between duplicate analyses during 2021 are presented in the Table below.

 PSi